USTCAGI/USTCAGI.github.io/content/authors/Jie Ma/_index.md

 ---
 # Display name
-title: Jie Ouyang
+title: Jie Ma

 # Full name (for SEO)
 first_name: Jie
-last_name: Ouyang
+last_name: Ma

 # Username (this should match the folder name)
 authors:
-  - Jie Ouyang
+  - Jie Ma

 # Is this the primary user of the site?
 superuser: false

-index: "SS2301"
+index: "SS2403"

 # Role/position
 role: Master Student